apache/arrow/docs/source/format/Intro.rst

    `least-significant bit numbering <https://en.wikipedia.org/wiki/Bit_numbering>`_ being used.

-   This is also the how we represented the validity bitmaps in the diagrams included in this document.
+   This is also how we have represented the validity bitmaps in the diagrams included in this document.

 Primitive Layouts